LWilsonDev/florida-site/content/home.md

   landscaping and fresh brickwork paving.
 A large open plan living area is styled with vaulted ceilings and opens onto a spectacular outdoor oasis.
 The outdoor area overlooks a wonderful conservation area; perfect for relaxation and highly private.
-The garage is setup as a games room featuring a pool table, air hockey table, cycling machine and bar area. "
+The garage is setup as a sports bar/games room featuring a pool table, air hockey table, cycling machine and bar area. "
 intro_3: "The 4-bedroom, 3-bathroom property boasts two generous owner’s bedroom suites featuring king-sized beds, en-suite bathrooms with dual vanity units and direct pool access.
 The third and fourth bedrooms are themed twins and